 Simon became interested in Signal Transduction during his Biochemistry degree at Royal Holloway College, University of London.
-He did his PhD in Michael Wakelam’s laboratory at the University of Glasgow, studying signalling by Phospholipase-C and -D. A chance meeting over a beer (several beers actually) at a conference led to his move in 1991 to Post-Doc with Frank McCormick at ONYX Pharmaceuticals in the San Francisco Bay Area where he studied the then emerging RAS-RAF-MEK-ERK1/2 pathway.
-After his Post-Doc Simon stayed on at ONYX as a Staff Scientist, member of the RAS Group Steering Committee and Project Manager for the Inflammation Project.
-In 1997 he took a Group Leader post at the Babraham Institute.
-From 2000-2006 he held a CRUK Senior Cancer Research Fellowship and is currently a Group Leader in the Signalling Programme.
-He also coordinates Knowledge Exchange and Commercialisation activities within the Institute.
-His hobbies include birdwatching, walking, reading, music, cinema and undermining the system from within.
+He did his PhD in Michael Wakelam’s laboratory at the University of Glasgow, studying signalling by Phospholipase-C and -D. A chance meeting over a beer at a conference led to his move in 1991 to post-doc with Frank McCormick at ONYX Pharmaceuticals in the San Francisco Bay Area where he studied the then emerging RAS-RAF-MEK-ERK1/2 pathway.
+After his post-doc Simon stayed on at ONYX as a Staff Scientist, member of the RAS Group Steering Committee and Project Manager for the Inflammation Project.